Is Your Bad Credit Inflating Your Nevada Auto Insurance Bill?

 If the drivers in our analysis went all the way from having the best possible score to having the worst possible score, their rates increased by an average of 129 percent.

-The results showed a wide range of credit-based pricing practices among the companies represented in the data, which included big names like Allstate, GEICO, Progressive, and State Farm.
+The results showed a wide range of credit-based pricing practices among the companies represented in the data, which included big names like Allstate, GEICO and Progressive.
 Out of the 21 insurers included in the analysis, only two gave drivers the same rates regardless of the shape of their credit.

 For the insurers that did incorporate credit into their pricing models, the effect that this variable had on prices ranged pretty widely.
 Check out the chart below to get an idea of the full range of increases:

 As you can see in the chart, when a driver’s credit-based insurance score drops from the best possible to neutral/average, none of the insurers raised rates by more than 100 percent.
 The most common increase in this category was between 25 percent and 50 percent, which could still be a pretty sizeable sum, depending on your existing premium.
 If you had a $1,000 annual premium and saw such an increase, you’d end up with a premium bill of between $1,250 and $1,500.